Tomoko Kaneda

-Tomoko Kaneda (金田 朋子, Kaneda Tomoko) is a Japanese voice actress and radio personality born in Yokohama, Japan.
-She had worked at Aoni Production for 11 years and had worked freelance since April 2011 and it was announced that she transferred to Across Entertainment in August 2011.
+Tomoko Kaneda (金田 朋子, Kaneda Tomoko) is a Japanese voice actress and radio personality from Yokohama, Japan.
+She had worked at Aoni Production for eleven years and freelance since April 2011; in August 2011, it was announced that she transferred to Across Entertainment.
 She graduated from Department of Architecture, Kanto Gakuin University.
-She is a member of the voice acting unit Drops, which included fellow voice actresses Mariko Kouda, Akemi Kanda, Ai Nonaka and Ryoko Shiraishi and of the voice acting unit SD-Children along with Miyu Matsuki.
+She is a member of the voice acting unit Drops, which included fellow voice actresses Mariko Kouda, Akemi Kanda, Ai Nonaka and Ryoko Shiraishi, and of the voice acting unit SD-Children along with Miyu Matsuki.

 Her casting is usually that of a young child, due to her high-pitched voice.
 She says in her blog's introduction, "My voice hardly changes even if I breathe in the helium gas."
-Her height was 146 cm (4.79ft), when she was 29 years old.
-However, when she became 37 years old, her height was 150 cm(4.92ft).
-On November 21, 2013 she announced her marriage to actor Wataru Mori.
-On July 13, 2017 she gave birth to her first child, a girl.
+When she was 29 years old, her height was 146 cm (4 ft 9.4).
+However, by the time she turned 37 years old, her height was 150 cm (4 ft 11).
+On November 21, 2013, she announced her marriage to actor Wataru Mori.
+On July 13, 2017, she gave birth to her first child, a girl.
+They divorced on July 20, 2024.